 Executive Assistant Training Session

-We start out with the facilitator and Executive Assistants exploring a range of ideas and strategies that they can use to become even more productive than they may already be.
+We start out with the Executive Assistants exploring a range of ideas and strategies that they can use to become even more productive than they may already be.
 We explore such things as:

 - The role of an Executive Assistant